Aichi B7A Ryūsei: Design and development

-Selection of a powerplant was dictated by the Japanese Navy, which requested that Aichi design the aircraft around the 1,360 kW (1,825 hp) Nakajima NK9C Homare 12 18-cylinder two-row air-cooled radial engine.
-This was expected to become the Navy's standard aircraft engine in the 1,340 kW (1,800 hp) to 1,641 kW (2,200 hp) range.
+Selection of a powerplant was dictated by the Imperial Japanese Navy (IJN), which requested that Aichi design the aircraft around the 1,360 kW (1,825 hp) Nakajima NK9C Homare 12 18-cylinder two-row air-cooled radial engine.
+This powerplant was expected to become the IJN's standard aircraft engine in the 1,340 kW (1,800 hp) to 1,641 kW (2,200 hp) range.
 One production model B7A2 was later fitted with a 1,491 kW (2,000 hp) Nakajima Homare 23 radial engine and plans were also made to fit the 1,641 kW (2,200 hp) Mitsubishi MK9 radial to an advanced version of the Ryūsei (designated B7A3 Ryūsei Kai) but the latter effort never came to fruition.

 The B7A had a weight-carrying capacity stemming from its requirements, resulting in a weapons load no greater than its predecessors.
 The presence of an internal bomb bay with two high-load-capability attachment points allowed the aircraft to carry two 250 kg (550 lb) or six 60 kg (132 lb) bombs.
 Alternatively, it could carry a single externally mounted Type 91 torpedo, weighing up to 848 kg (1,870 lb).

-Defensive armament initially consisted of two 20 mm Type 99 Model 2 cannons in the wing roots and one flexible 7.92 mm Type 1 machine-gun mounted in the rear cockpit.
-Later production models of the B7A2 featured a 13 mm Type 2 machine-gun in place of the 7.92 mm gun.
+The aircraft's defensive armament initially consisted of a pair of 20 mm Type 99 Model 2 cannons in the wing roots and a single flexibly-mounted 7.92 mm Type 1 machine gun mounted in the rear cockpit.
+Later production models of the B7A2 featured a 13 mm Type 2 machine gun in place of the 7.92 mm gun.

-Despite the plane's weight and size, it displayed fighter-like handling and performance, beating the version of the A6M Zero in service at the time.
-It was fast and highly maneuverable.
+Despite the aircraft 's weight and size, it displayed fighter-like handling and performance, beating the version of the A6M Zero in service at the time.
+For the era, the B7A was both relatively fast and highly manoeuvrable.

-Given the codename "Grace" by the Allies, the B7A first flew as a prototype in May 1942, but teething problems with the experimental NK9C Homare engine and necessary modifications to the airframe meant that the type did not enter into production until two years later in May 1944.
+Given the codename "Grace" by the Allies, the prototype B7A performed its maiden flight in May 1942, but teething problems with the experimental NK9C Homare engine and necessary modifications to the airframe meant that the type did not enter into production until two years later in May 1944.
+Despite being easier to produce than the Yokosuka D4Y, which Aichi had produced numerous of, the manufacturing rate of the B7A was relatively slow.
 Nine prototype B7A1s were built and 80 production version B7A2s completed by Aichi before a severe earthquake in May 1945 destroyed the factory at Funakata where they were being assembled.
-A further 25 examples were produced at the 21st Naval Air Arsenal at Omura.
+A further 25 examples were produced at the 21st Naval Air Arsenal at Ōmura.